Reduced cost: Interpretation

 For the case where x and y are optimal, the reduced costs can help explain why variables attain the value they do.
 For each variable, the corresponding sum of that stuff gives the reduced cost show which constraints forces the variable up and down.
-For non-basic variables, the distance to zero gives the minimal change in the object coefficient to change the solution vector x.
+For non-basic variables, the distance to zero gives the minimal change in the objective coefficient to change the solution vector x.

 In pivot strategy

 In principle, a good pivot strategy would be to select whichever variable has the greatest reduced cost.
-However, the steepest edge might ultimately not be the most attractive, as the edge might be very short, thus affording only a small betterment of the object function value.
+However, the steepest edge might ultimately not be the most attractive, as the edge might be very short, thus affording only a small betterment of the objective function value.
 From a computational view, another problem is that to compute the steepest edge, an inner product must be computed for every variable in the system, making the computational cost too high in many cases.
 The Devex algorithm attempts to overcome the latter problem by estimating the reduced costs rather than calculating them at every pivot step, exploiting that a pivot step might not alter the reduced costs of all variables dramatically.